fspmarshall/bbmt-blog/episodes/episode-0.md

 ## Up next

-In the next episode, *meet the crpyto*, we will be introducing the core cryptography that our  blockchain will require.
-We will write a few simple experiments to get a feel for how these tools work, and build the cryptographic utilities that our blockchain will be build upon.
+In the next episode, [hashing things out](./episode-1.md), we will be discussing cryptography in general, the key cryptographic goals of blockchain technologies, and experimenting with the properties and applications of cryptographic hashing functions.